Adult Guardianship - Background Information

 ► Does the guardian get paid?

-The guardian can be paid from the ward’s money for the guardianship work, but only with a written court order.
-Also, if the guardian or the guardian’s spouse, parent or child is going to provide room and board for the ward, the guardian must get written permission from the court before using the ward’s money to pay for this.
+The guardian can be paid from the person’s money for the guardianship work, but only with a written court order.
+Also, if the guardian or the guardian’s spouse, parent or child is going to provide room and board for the person, the guardian must get written permission from the court before using the person’s money to pay for this.
+If there is a request to add or increase the amount of room and board or the guardian wishes to receive some type of payment from the protected person, use PG-179 to make this request when there is a guardianship appointment.

 ► Where can I get more information about adult guardianship / conservatorship?